 So, if you want to discover everything there is to know about this incredible company and how shopping with PayPal has revolutionized the world of digital payment, keep on reading.

-10 Most Interesting PayPal Facts:
+10 Most Interesting Facts & PayPal Statistics for 2021

-- In late 2019, PayPal had 450 million mobile users in India.
+- PayPal had 337 million active users in 2020.

-- There were 36.9 transactions per active user account in 2019.
+- There were 40.9 transactions per active user account in 2020.

-- The company had 12.4 billion payment transactions in 2019.
+- The company made 15.4 billion payment transactions in 2020.

 - In 2013, PayPal accidentally credited one man’s account with more than $92 quadrillion.

-Let’s dive right in to some of the most remarkable online facts and stats about the PayPal money market as of today.
+Let’s dive right into some of the most remarkable online facts and stats about the PayPal money market as of today.

 1. Within the first three years of launching, the company had 10.2 million users.

-2. PayPal users in 2019 grew by 14% that year alone.
+2. PayPal users in 2019 amounted to 305 million.